 - 1. Disputes between an RCP auditor certified by an AWO-recognized auditor training and certification organization and an AWO member concerning the meaning, interpretation or application of the RCP will be resolved according to the policy and procedures outlined in paragraphs 4 through 8 below. - 2.
 Disputes between an RCP auditor certified by an AWO-recognized auditor training and certification organization and an AWO member concerning the RCP audit process will be resolved first by a mediation within 30 days of the noted dispute, conducted by the AWO-recognized auditor training and certification organization that trained and certified the auditor.
 If an agreement cannot be reached, then the two parties may utilize the dispute resolution and appeal process outlined in sections 4 through 8 below. - 3.
 AWO will have no role in resolving disputes between RCP auditors and AWO-recognized auditor training and certification organizations. - 4.
-The AWO member or AWO-certified auditor RCP auditor certified by an AWO-recognized auditor training and certification organization requesting a dispute resolution shall notify the AWO Vice President AWO Safety Department, in writing, of the details of the dispute within 30 days of the details of the dispute as soon as of it becomes clear that of it becoming clear that agreement between the parties cannot be reached. - a) Upon receipt of a dispute resolution request, the AWO Vice President Safety a representative of the AWO Safety Department will contact the party requesting the dispute resolution, request any additional and ensure it submits a written description of the facts that may be needed, and provide an overview of understands the dispute resolution process, including their the parties' right to communicate directly to the Accreditation Board RCP Standards Board in writing or in person at its next meeting. - b) Upon receipt of all relevant paperwork, AWO will forward copies to all members of the Accreditation Board RCP Standards Board. - 5.
-The RCP Standards Board Accreditation Board will meet by conference call or in person to discuss the issue(s) in dispute, interview all the parties involved and make a decision based on its best judgment. - 6.
-The AWO Vice President Safety Department will notify in writing the party requesting the dispute resolution, communicating the Accreditation-RCP Standards Board's decision and advising the party that he/she may appeal the Accreditation Standards Board's decision to the AWO Executive Committee.
+The AWO member or RCP auditor certified by an AWO-recognized auditor training and certification organization requesting a dispute resolution shall notify the AWO Safety Department, in writing, of the details of the dispute within 30 days of it becoming clear that agreement between the parties cannot be reached. - a) Upon receipt of a dispute resolution request, a representative of the AWO Safety Department will contact the party requesting the dispute resolution, request any additional written description of the facts that may be needed, and provide an overview of the dispute resolution process, including the parties' right to communicate directly to the RCP Standards Board in writing or in person at its next meeting. - b) Upon receipt of all relevant paperwork, AWO will forward copies to all members of the RCP Standards Board. - 5.
+The RCP Standards Board will meet by conference call or in person to discuss the issue(s) in dispute, interview all the parties involved and make a decision based on its best judgment. - 6.
+The AWO Safety Department will notify in writing the party requesting the dispute resolution, communicating the RCP Standards Board's decision and advising the party that he/she may appeal the Standards Board's decision to the AWO Executive Committee. - 7.
+Any party wishing to appeal a decision of the RCP Standards Board must notify the AWO Safety Department of its request to appeal within 15 days of receiving notification of the RCP Standards Board's ruling.

-- 7. Any party wishing to appeal a decision of the Accreditation RCP Standards Board must notify the AWO Safety Department of its request to appeal within 15 days of receiving notification of the RCP Standards Board's ruling. - a) The AWO Vice President-Safety Department will provide the Executive Committee with all background materials relating to the request for dispute resolution and the RCP Standards Accreditation-Board's decision in the Executive Committee packet prior to its next meeting. - At its first meeting following receipt of an appeal, the AWO Executive Committee will discuss the dispute and render a decision. - c) The AWO Vice President-Safety Department will notify all parties involved of the Executive Committee's decision. - d) The party originally submitting the request for a dispute resolution may accept the Executive Committee's decision or proceed to the Board of Directors for a final resolution. - 8.
-Any party wishing to proceed to the AWO Board of Directors for a final resolution will notify the AWO Vice President-Safety Department within seven days of notification of the Executive Committee's decision. - a) The AWO Vice President Safety Department will provide the AWO Board of Directors all background materials relating to the request for dispute resolution and the Executive Committee's decision in the Board packet prior to its next meeting. - b) At its first meeting following receipt of an appeal, the AWO Board of Directors will discuss the dispute and render a final decision.
+- a) The AWO Safety Department will provide the Executive Committee with all background materials relating to the request for dispute resolution and the RCP Standards Board's decision in the Executive Committee packet prior to its next meeting. - b) At its first meeting following receipt of an appeal, the AWO Executive Committee will discuss the dispute and render a decision. - c) The AWO Safety Department will notify all parties involved of the Executive Committee's decision. - d) The party originally submitting the request for a dispute resolution may accept the Executive Committee's decision or proceed to the Board of Directors for a final resolution. - 8.
+Any party wishing to proceed to the AWO Board of Directors for a final resolution will notify the AWO Safety Department within seven days of notification of the Executive Committee's decision. - a) The AWO Safety Department will provide the AWO Board of Directors all background materials relating to the request for dispute resolution and the Executive Committee's decision in the Board packet prior to its next meeting. - b) At its first meeting following receipt of an appeal, the AWO Board of Directors will discuss the dispute and render a final decision.